markterweele/windows-itpro-docs/windows/whats-new/extended-security-updates.md

 ---

 # Extended Security Updates (ESU) program for Windows 10
 <!-- 8280171-->
+> **Looking for consumer information?** For individuals or Windows 10 Home customers, more information about Extended Security Updates for Windows 10 is available in the frequently asked questions section of the [End of support for Windows 10](https://www.microsoft.com/windows/end-of-support) page. <!--10013381-->

 The Windows 10 Extended Security Updates (ESU) program gives customers the option to receive security updates for PCs enrolled in the program.
 ESU is a paid program that provides individuals and organizations of all sizes with the option to extend the use of Windows 10 devices past the end of support date in a more secure manner.
 For more information about the Windows 10 lifecycle, see the [Windows Lifecycle FAQ](/lifecycle/faq/windows).

 Individuals or organizations who elect to continue using Windows 10 after support ends on October 14, 2025, will have the option of enrolling their PCs into a paid ESU subscription.
 The ESU program enables PCs to continue to receive critical and important security updates through an annual subscription service after support ends.
 The [Microsoft Security Response Center](https://msrc.microsoft.com/) defines the [severity rating for security updates](https://www.microsoft.com/msrc/security-update-severity-rating-system).

-> [!Note]
-> Looking for consumer information?
-For individuals or Windows 10 Home customers, more information about Extended Security Updates for Windows 10 is available in the frequently asked questions section of the [End of support for Windows 10](https://www.microsoft.com/windows/end-of-support) page. <!--10013381-->

 ## Device prerequisites